comit-network/RFCs/RFC-001-BAM.md

 However, there are no response messages for responses.
 In this case, implementations should treat this as a *temporary* failure by logging the incident and ignoring the malformed response.
 Implementations should be able to receive further messages on the connection.

+## Registry extensions

+### List of request types

+This RFC adds a section "Request types" to track the list of available `type`s to be used for `REQUEST` frames.

+### The section `ERROR frame types`

+This RFC adds a section "ERROR frame types" to track the possbile types of ERROR frames.
+The types defined in section [ERROR frame](#possible-error-types) are added to this list.

 ## References